 Both family and business are equally important for my well-being.
 Business is not a distraction from my family, and family is not a distraction from work.
 They’re both in my DNA.
 I couldn’t exist without either one, and I couldn’t be good in one while neglecting the other.
-Although they seem contrary to each other, they actually complement each other.
+Although they seem contrary to each other, for me, they actually complement each other.

 I let my work life and family life overlap.

 I run a remote team, so I work at home a lot.
 And although I do have an office, it’s only a five-minute walk away from my house.
-My daughter was with me on our team retreat and she has attended several business conferences with me.
+My daughter was with me on our team retreat, and she has attended several business conferences with me.

 I worked fewer hours and stopped trying to work harder.

-Instead of trying to get more things done in less time, I accepted that I would work fewer hours and accomplish fewer things—not try to do more in less time.
+Instead of trying to get more things done in less time, I accepted that I would work fewer hours and accomplish fewer things, not try to do more in less time.
 I also surrendered to the reality that I wouldn’t be my most productive self when I was sleep-deprived.
 When I had to deliver at work after a sleepless night, I made sure I had the needed support.
 I also made time for a nap or an earlier bedtime.

 I didn’t fight the loss of my productivity; I planned around it.